-The character references have references containing hash mark (“#”) followed by a number.
+The character references have references containing a hash mark (“#”) followed by a number.
 The number refers to the Unicode of a character.

-The names of attributes and elements are case sensitive meaning the start and end attributes should be in the same case.
+The names of attributes and elements are case sensitive, meaning the start and end attributes should be in the same case.
 All the character encoding problems can be avoided by saving the document in Unicode UTF-8 or UTF-16 format.
 This causes all the blanks, tabs, line breaks between the attributes and elements to be ignored.
-There is some XML reserved syntax which cannot be used directly.
+There is some XML reserved syntax that cannot be used directly.
 There are some replacement entities that are used to avoid this scenario.

 Below are the advantages of XML: